-Taking our outreach and education initiative to the digital world!
+Taking our outreach and education initiatives online!

 Since the beginning of social distancing and measures to prevent the spread of COVID-19 the Coalition has been mobilizing to create and share engaging content to keep our members and supporters informed about ongoing issues affecting the Highlands.
 To this end we are offering a series of Webinar Presentations from experts and activists on current environmental concerns, as well as educational sessions on Highlands history, culture and geography.